cw-ec/map_series/README.md

 ## Component 2: Data Downloads and Updates

 This component consists of script designed to download data and make it usable for ArcGIS Pro and Map Series.
-Scripts in this component may injest internal or external datasets clean and prep them to a format best suited for the map series project.
+Scripts in this component may ingest internal or external datasets clean and prep them to a format best suited for the map series project.

+### Update PlaceNames

+This script downloads and preprocesses the NRCan place names dataset for use in map creation.